thornxyz/smolurl/README.md

 ## Set Up Environment Variables

-Create an `.env` file in the `api/` directory with the following variables:
+Create a `.env` file in the `api/` directory with the following variables:

 ```env
 DB_ADDR="db:6379"